trueheart78/booster_pack/README.md

 ## Starting Fresh 🌱

-This repo is laid how so that, if you want to start a new project from it, everything should work after you run `bundle install`.
+This repo is laid out so that, if you want to start a new project from it, everything should work after you run `bundle install`.